AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-linux-information.md

     Authentication is plaintext - always use HTTPS to help ensure that the connection is secure.

-    > [AZURE.IMPORTANT]
+    > [!IMPORTANT]
     > While Ambari for your cluster is accessible directly over the Internet, some functionality relies on accessing nodes by the internal domain name used by the cluster.
 Since internal domain name are not publicly accessible, you may receive "server not found" errors when trying to access some features over the Internet.
     ><p>
     > To use the full functionality of the Ambari web UI, use an SSH tunnel to proxy web traffic to the cluster head node.
-See [Use SSH Tunneling to access Ambari web UI, ResourceManager, JobHistory, NameNode, Oozie, and other web UIs](/documentation/articles/hdinsight-linux-ambari-ssh-tunnel/)
+See [Use SSH Tunneling to access Ambari web UI, ResourceManager, JobHistory, NameNode, Oozie, and other web UIs](./hdinsight-linux-ambari-ssh-tunnel.md)

 * **Ambari (REST)** - https://&lt;clustername>.azurehdinsight.cn/ambari

-    > [AZURE.NOTE]
+    > [!NOTE]
     > Authenticate by using the cluster administrator user and password.
     ><p>
     > Authentication is plaintext - always use HTTPS to help ensure that the connection is secure.

 * **WebHCat (Templeton)** - https://&lt;clustername>.azurehdinsight.cn/templeton

-    > [AZURE.NOTE]
+    > [!NOTE]
     > Authenticate by using the cluster administrator user and password.
     ><p>
     > Authentication is plaintext - always use HTTPS to help ensure that the connection is secure.

 * **SSH** - &lt;clustername>-ssh.azurehdinsight.cn on port 22 or 23.
 Port 22 is used to connect to the primary headnode, while 23 is used to connect to the secondary.
-For more information on the head nodes, see [Availability and reliability of Hadoop clusters in HDInsight](/documentation/articles/hdinsight-high-availability-linux/).
+For more information on the head nodes, see [Availability and reliability of Hadoop clusters in HDInsight](./hdinsight-high-availability-linux.md).

-    > [AZURE.NOTE]
+    > [!NOTE]
     > You can only access the cluster head nodes through SSH from a client machine.
 Once connected, you can then access the worker nodes by using SSH from a headnode.

 ## File locations